- What we collect

 Issues sought: 1938/39; 1948; 1950+

-The National Library collects printed ephemera and is interested menus in the following categories:
+The National Library collects printed ephemera and is especially interested menus in the following categories:

 - Special occasion menus - these may be associated with a particular function.
 For example, touring sporting teams such as MCC cricket teams, visits by international dignitaries, dinners associated with the opening of prominent exhibitions, buildings and special commemorative functions.